Chehak-Batra/EnviroAide-Think-Green-website/README.md

 # EnviroAide-Think-Green-website

 This website is one step towards protecting our environment in any form possible.
+Various effective ways to solve environmental problems are shared in an innovative way.
+Information like causes, effects and supporting data is also shared to encourage green thinking.

 Currently the light is on
 - Endangered species( General awareness and list of species left with certain population )